 Why would a school or yoga teacher choose not to register with Yoga Alliance

-Another reason a school may choose to not register with YA is that their curriculum does not align with the standards that Yoga Alliance has set.
+Another reason a school may choose not to register with YA is that its curriculum does not align with the standards that Yoga Alliance has set.
 This doesn’t mean that their curriculum is inferior, but perhaps it’s just different.

-A third reason for choosing not to participate is that a school or teacher has chosen to register with another association.
+A third reason for not participating is that a school or teacher has chosen to register with another association.
 World Yoga Federation, for example.

 If all of this seems overwhelming to you, you’re not alone!
 You will come to understand all of this even better during the business portion of your yoga teacher training.